quasarframeworkbrasil/skeleton-quasar/README.md

   />
 </p>

-> If you like this repo maybe will like this org that is focused on approach used here https://github.com/devitools
+> If you like this repository, you may like this organization focused on the approach used here https://github.com/devitools

 [![Build Status](https://travis-ci.com/quasarframeworkbrasil/skeleton-quasar.svg?branch=master)](https://travis-ci.com/quasarframeworkbrasil/skeleton-quasar)